 - This residence is the taxpayer’s principal residence and rent was paid for, at least, half of the year.

 This sets forth the general qualifications that determine whether a taxpayer can claim this credit.
 A CPA can assess your particular facts and circumstances to determine whether you qualify for benefits.

 How Does a California Taxpayer Claim this Tax Credit?

 The renter’s tax credit can be claimed when one files their income tax return with the California Franchise Tax Board (FTB).
 If you have already filed your taxes but did not claim this credit, you can file an amended tax return.

 If you have questions regarding tax planning, tax relief, or tax credits the CPAs of the Cook CPA Group can provide personalized strategic tax guidance.
 From our Roseville office, we can work with renters, homeowners, business owners and others.
-To schedule a free initial consultation, please call our law office at 916-724-1665.
+To schedule a free initial consultation with a Sacramento tax preparer, please call our law office at 916-432-2218.